 CBD’s anti-inflammatory action can help menopausal women engage in their daily activities more productively.

 5: MOOD SWINGS AND ANXIETY

 Mood swings during menopause are the result of oestrogen and progesterone fluctuations.
-The mood swings are often accompanied with anxiety.
+The mood swings are often accompanied by anxiety.
 In fact, menopause and anxiety go hand-in-hand.

 The stressful life changes that happen around this time can be the source of this anxiety.
 CBD has the ability to inhibit anxiety and improve mood.

 Extensive human and animal studies have demonstrated the anxiolytic effects of CBD.
-This cannabinoid is being invoked for a number of mood disorders including anxiety and depressive disorders.
+This cannabinoid is being invoked for several mood disorders, including anxiety and depressive disorders.